KLab-AI3/ai-carbon/README.md

 # turbo-broccoli

-How to use the Turbo Brocoli webapp:
+This was created as a Senior Project by Fletcher Li, Samuel Cook, Alexis Corona, Xochitl Villalvazo, and Joel Hottinger How to use the Turbo Brocoli webapp:

 1) Ensure that you have all the necessary dependencies installed.
 The required dependencies can be found in the file: "projectEnvironmentSetup.bat"